ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 Winning Perennial was something I've always wanted to do, as its iteration in 2022 was one of the very first tournaments I played, as well as it being my favorite open-rank tournament overall.
 Alongside that, together we are terrific was a team I was already incredibly nervous to go against.
 As I mentioned before, tekkito stands out to me as someone excellent at roster formation, and his team for this year's Perennial was no exception - everyone here is incredibly consistent at what they do.

 We cared a lot about winning this tournament and knew that the Grand Finals wouldn't be decisive in the slightest, so I made sure my team was well-practiced and even fixed my sleep schedule just for the match.
-Amidst several inconveniences, such as my headache (which turned out to be a result of more serious issues), [FlyingTuna](https://osu.ppy.sh/users/9224078)'s tapping fingers being injured, [Kamensh1k](https://osu.ppy.sh/users/16817965) not being able to make it for most of the match, and our team being put into bracket reset, I'm very thankful it ended up working out for us in the end.
+Amidst several inconveniences, such as my headache (which turned out to be a result of more serious issues), ::FlyingTuna::{ user-id=9224078 }'s tapping fingers being injured, ::Kamensh1k::{ user-id=16817965 } not being able to make it for most of the match, and our team being put into bracket reset, I'm very thankful it ended up working out for us in the end.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3958619" style="background-image: url('/wiki/shared/avatars/dio.jpg')"></a>